storyblok/storyblok-php-client/README.md

 * Bugs or Feature Requests?
 [Submit an issue](../../../issues/new);

-* Do you have questions about Storyblok or you need help?
+* Do you have questions about Storyblok or do you need help?
 [Join our Discord Community](https://discord.gg/jKrbAMz).

 ### Contributing